Cleaning 101: How to Clean a Leather Sofa

 For more information of the different types of leather, check out our guide: Furniture Types 101: Your Guide to Leather Types for Furniture

 For small scuff marks and scratches, simply rub your finger over the blemishes.
 The natural oils in the leather will take care of the rest.
 If this doesn’t work, use a clean cloth and leather oil or conditioner to buff the scuffs.
+Deep cuts in the material would likely require repair by a professional.

 Genuine leather is a natural material that will dry out, become brittle, and crack over time in low humidity.
-After each general cleaning, prevent damage, restore shine, and keep your leather furniture soft and supple by applying a manufacturer-recommended conditioner one -to-two times a year.
-When you condition the couch, make sure to use a damp cloth to avoid drenching the furniture with this leather cleaner.
-We recommend using circular motions starting at the top of the couch and working your way down.
-Let it sit overnight; then, in the morning, take a dry cloth and buff the leather once more.
+After each general cleaning, prevent damage, restore shine, and keep your leather furniture soft and supple by applying a manufacturer-recommended conditioner once or twice a year.
+Start with a damp cloth and apply the conditioner using circular motions starting at the top of the couch and working your way down.
+Let it sit overnight before buffing the leather with a clean cloth in the morning.
 Further protect your leather furniture by keeping it out of direct sunlight and away from heat sources to prevent fading, cracking, and flaking.